SkAT-VG/SDT/README.md

 (e.g. collision, rubbing, rolling, scraping), liquids (e.g. dripping, streaming water), gasses (e.g. explosions, blowing wind), and machines (e.g. combustion engines, electric motors).
-The library consists of sound synthesis models, audio processing algorithms and analysis routines.
+The library consists of physically informed sound synthesis models, audio processing algorithms and analysis routines.

 The SDT is mainly aimed at research and education in *Sonic Interaction Design* (SID), but it's been successfully used in musical contexts as well.